Oogenesis

-Oogenesis in non-human mammals
+Stages

-In mammals, the first part of oogenesis starts in the germinal epithelium, which gives rise to the development of ovarian follicles, the functional unit of the ovary.
+In humans and other mammals, the first part of oogenesis starts in the germinal epithelium, which gives rise to the development of ovarian follicles, the functional unit of the ovary.

 Oogenesis consists of several sub-processes: oocytogenesis, ootidogenesis, and finally maturation to form an ovum (oogenesis proper).
 Folliculogenesis is a separate sub-process that accompanies and supports all three oogenetic sub-processes.